PaLaMuNDeR/algorithms/README.md

 From an array select the best subinterval where the sum of its elements would be maximum.
 The elements of the array could be negative.
 -1,000,000<n<1,000,000

+## 25 River size
+River Sizes
+You are given a two-dimensional array (matrix) of potentially unequal height and width containing only Os and 1s.
+Each O represents land, and each 1 represents part of a river.
+A river consists of any number of 1s that are either horizontally or vertically adjacent (but not diagonally adjacent).
+The number of adjacent 1s forming a river determine its size.
+Write a function that returns an array of the sizes of all rivers represented in the input matrix.
+Note that these sizes do not need to be in any particular order.

+## 26 Largest Range
+Write a function that takes in an array of integers and returns an array of length 2 representing the largest range of numbers contained in that array.
+The first number in the output array should be the first number in the range while the second number should be the last number in the range.
+A range of numbers is defined as a set of numbers that come right after each other in the set of real integers.
+For instance, the output array [2, 6] represents the range {2, 3, 4, 5, 6}, which is a range of length 5.
+Note that numbers do not need to be ordered or adjacent in the array in order to form a range.
+Assume that there will only be one largest range.
+Sample input: [1, 11, 3, 0, 15, 5, 2, 4, 10, 7, 12, 6] Sample output: [0, 7]